jimmyMsh/CS-111-Projects/Weather Generator/README.md

 You can test the program by running the code found in the main method.

-To generate the weather for location at longitude -98.76 and latitude 26.70 for the month of February do: java WeatherGenerator -98.76 26.70 3
+To generate the weather for location at longitude -97.59 and latitude 26.72 for the month of January do: java WeatherGenerator -97.59 26.72 2